+What is women’s empowerment in Islam?
 Islam has empowered women with the most progressive rights since the 7th century.
 In Islam, women are not inferior or unequal to men.
-This brochure presents the actual teachings of Islam regarding the rights, roles, and responsibilities of women, with a special focus on gender equality in Islam.
+This brochure presents the actual teachings of Islam regarding the rights, roles, and responsibilities of women.
+With a special focus on gender equality in Islam.
 Complete Report file (PDF) is available for download.

 Summary of Women’s Empowerment in Islam:

-In an environment which constantly emphasizes the physical form through various media, women are constantly faced with an unattainable standard of beauty.
-Although Muslim women are falsely classified as oppressed based on their modest dress, they are in fact liberated from such objectification by the society around them.
-This modest appearance, which includes veiling, highlights a woman’s personality and character instead of her physical figure and promotes a deeper appreciation for who she is as a person.
-In this regard, Muslim women identify with Mary, the mother of Jesus (PBUH), who is known for her piety and modesty.
+In an environment which constantly emphasizes the physical form through various media, women are constantly facing with an unattainable standard of beauty.
+Although western media is falsely classifying Muslim women as oppressed based on their modest dress.
+They are in fact liberated from such objectification by the society around them.
+This modest appearance, which includes veiling, highlights a woman’s personality and character instead of her physical figure.
+It promotes a deeper appreciation for who she is as a person.
+In this regard, Muslim women identify with Mary, the mother of Jesus (PBUH), we know her for her piety and modesty.

 In conclusion, Islam has an extensive tradition of protecting the civil liberties of women based on the guidelines set forth by God and His Prophet.
-Women are empowered with many rights and protections under Islamic law and are honored with a dignified stature in society.
+Islam empowers women with many rights and protections under Islamic law and honors with a dignified stature in society.

 Download PDF File Here: